DpkRn/Bus-Management-System-Java/README.md

  The bus ticket booking system is a java project that maintains the official records of tours and travels.
 The whole system is made in Netbeans IDE.
  *It also supports back-end using database*.
  ## Features
- > 1. Back End support
- > 2. Admin and User Dashboard with Login Systems
+ > 1. Admin and User Dashboard with Login Systems
  > 3. Booking Tickets
  > 4. Cancel Tickets
  > 5. Reservation System
  > 6. Management of Employees
- > 7. Display of user details
+ > 7. Add Details and Display of user details
- > 8. Display of admin Details
+ > 8. Add Details and Display of admin Details
  > 9. Displays the information of Bus fare, seats Available , Buses Available
  > 10. Choosing System for destination and dates